pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_documentation/glossary/tracking/column__pro_event.md

+!!! note
-/* This file is auto-generated */
+    This file is auto-generated

-/* TODO: reorganise into concepts proper to tracking */
+    Tracking that are not related to specific concepts for now

+    :construction_worker_tone1: Work in progress :construction_worker_tone1:

+{% hide columns %}

 {% docs column__is_edition %}Indicates whether the event is related to an edition or update.{% enddocs %}
 {% docs column__is_draft %}Indicates whether the event is related to a draft version.{% enddocs %}